 A difficult tenant is high maintenance, causes negligent property damage, pays rent late or sometimes misses it altogether.
-Evicting such a tenant may be the only solution left on the table.
+Evicting such a tenant from the rental unit before the lease term ends, may be the only solution.

-North Dakota, just like any other state in the country, has a detailed tenant eviction process in place within the landlord-tenant laws.
-Following it is key for a successful eviction process.
+North Dakota, just like any other state in the country, has a detailed tenant eviction process in place within the landlord-tenant laws .
+Following it is key for a successful North Dakota eviction process.

 The following is a basic overview of the North Dakota eviction laws.